vinsidious/gac/ROADMAP.md

 ## Current Status

 Git Auto Commit (gac) is a CLI tool that uses large language models to generate meaningful commit messages based on staged changes.
-We're currently focusing on simplification and streamlining the core functionality.
+We've completed a major refactoring to simplify the codebase and improve maintainability.

 ## Next Steps